RodRitter/ovex-rfq/README.md

 By following this flow, the team builds up the codebase piece by piece, keeping it reliable and easy to work with as it grows.

+### AI Usage Guidelines

+We use AI tools like GitHub Copilot to speed up development and testing — but always in support of our TDD principles.

+If you're using Copilot or any AI tool, follow this flow to stay aligned with our development standards:

+- **Write the spec first**: Clearly describe the feature or function in plain text.
+This guides AI tools to generate meaningful tests.
+- **Generate tests from the spec**: Use AI to scaffold your test cases before writing any implementation code.
+- **Run tests to confirm failure (Red)**: Validate that the tests fail initially, as expected.
+- **Implement code to pass the tests (Green)**: Write the simplest code to satisfy the test cases.
+- **Refactor and improve**: Clean up both code and tests, with AI-assisted suggestions if helpful.
+- **Use AI for additional edge cases**: Prompt AI to suggest boundary conditions and edge scenarios for better coverage.

+#### Best Practices

+- **Spec-first**: Always start with a clear, written spec.
+- **Stay TDD**: Maintain the Red-Green-Refactor cycle.
+- **Edge Cases**: Use AI to enhance coverage after primary tests are in place.
+- **Review AI output**: Treat AI-generated code like any code — review, test, and validate.

+#### What to Avoid

+- Don't skip writing specs and rely only on Copilot.
+- Don’t generate tests after the implementation — stick to test-first.
+- Don’t bypass code review for AI-generated code.

+AI is a great accelerator, but we stay in control of code quality and intent.
+Follow the flow, and AI becomes a powerful assistant — not a shortcut.

 ## Branching & Commit Guidelines

 We have 3 main branches: